ymu5/Fetch-PDF-from-arXiv/README.md

 Python program to fetch PDF from arXiv

 ## Necessary Libraries:
-urllib, click, feedparser, logging, ssl
+urllib, click, feedparser, logging, ssl for myDownload.py unittest, myDownload, timeit for UnitTest.py

 To install click, use ```pip install click```, the installation into a **virtualenv** is heavily recommended.
 For more information on **virtuallenv**, please check the official documenet: [virtualenv](https://click.palletsprojects.com/en/5.x/quickstart/)